This week we continued to look at the French Revolution through a few different events.

 This fear of being labelled a hoarder proved especially potent.
 The revolution had not improved economic conditions in France, contrary to expectations.
 But with their Enlightenment beliefs, the removal of the bad monarchical institutions should have, by definition, fixed the problem.
 The fact that everything did not work well showed that the Revolution must have been undermined from within.
 Hence, the need to find hoarders, the secret enemies of the people.
 Saturn had turned on his children — the gods athirst.

-On Thursday I wanted the students to think about how the layout of the city can contribute to the possibility of a revolt.
+I also wanted the students to think about how the layout of the city can contribute to the possibility of a revolt.
 Many in 1789 commented that few cities had a layout more conducive to revolution than Paris.
 Here is an image of the city in 1788:

 I then asked the students to redesign the city to make revolution less likely, which meant of course they had to think about why the city might be susceptible to revolution in the first place.